clairey-zx81/json-model/TUTO.md

 - NodeJS script:

-  First, install the needed runtime with:
+  First, let us install the needed runtime with:

   ```
   npm install json_model_runtime
   ```

-  Then compile and run the generated validation node executable:
+  Then we can compile and run the generated validation node executable:

   ```sh
   jmc -o person.js Person-2